Everything We Know About 'Elle,' the 'Legally Blonde' Prequel Series

 Shortly after Minetree was announced as the lead, other names filling out the cast were revealed.
 In mid-March, Deadline reported that June Diane Raphael will play Elle's mother Eva.
 The comedic actress/writer is known for roles in series like Grace and Frankie and Burning Love, as well as co-hosting the podcasts "How Did This Get Made?" and "The Deep Dive."
 According to Deadline, Raphael's character is considered Elle's "role model" and is described as "polished, pragmatic, and thrives on keeping things picture-perfect."

-In the original Legally Blonde movies, Elle's mother was played by Tane McClure.
-She was unnamed in the films and only had a small role in briefly trying to stop her daughter from going to Harvard Law School.
+In the original Legally Blonde movies, Elle's parents were played by Tane McClure and James Read.
+The pair was unnamed in the films and only had a small role in briefly trying to stop their daughter from going to Harvard Law School.

-In the coming weeks, we'd bet Mr. Woods, Elle's friends (and maybe high school sweetheart!), and other cast members will be announced.
+In the coming weeks, we'd bet other cast members like Elle's friends (and maybe high school sweetheart!) will be announced.

 When will the 'Legally Blonde' prequel series be released?